Automatic cross-validation in structured models: Is it time to leave out leave-one-out?: Discussion

 \section{Discussion}

 Cross-validation techniques are at the core of any prediction task as they reveal the adequacy of a statistical model to unobserved data.
 Among the several cross-validation methods developed over the years, LOOCV stands out as the prevailing choice in numerous practical applications due to its simplicity and straightforward implementation.
 Although widely used, this method is only optimal under the assumption of independent and identically distributed (iid) data, an assumption rarely verified in many practical applications.
 In contrast, the newly developed LGOCV method handles non iid data with multiple correlation structures by automatically excluding a determined set of data points from the training set, expanding beyond the practice of solely excluding individual observations.
-The R-INLA package provides a convenient implementation of LGOCV for laten Gaussian models that is highly efficient and readily accessible.
+The R-INLA package provides a convenient implementation of LGOCV for latent Gaussian models that is highly efficient and readily accessible.

 In this paper, we showed that the automatic group construction procedure for LGOCV provides a robust measure of predictive performance in many settings where dependencies in space and/or time are present.
 Our simulation studies and real data analysis underscore that a common practice in modelling dependent data often leads to erroneous model selection and interpretations.
 In contrast, the LGOCV method, integrated into the R-INLA package, stands as an improved alternative to LOOCV.
+In the model selection process, the LGOCV framework should be the primary consideration, especially when evaluating the predictive extrapolation performance of models.